FrankN88/FrankN88-first_milestone_new/TESTING.md

         5. The footer menu is easy to use with appropriate icons for easy identification.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)

     3. As a first time visitor, I want to easily navigate to the restaurant's social links in order to keep up with the latest news and features.
-        1. The social network links are located in the footer together with the restaurant's contacts.
+        1. The social media links are located in the footer together with the restaurant's contacts.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
-        2. Social network links and contacts always adapt responsively in order to be clicked without any difficulty on any device.
+        2. Social media links and contacts always adapt responsively in order to be clicked without any difficulty on any device.
 Click [here](assets/testing_files/testing_ux_goals/footer_responsiveness.gif)
         3. The email and phone number in the footer contain a link to facilitate communication with the restaurant.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)

 -   #### Returning Visitor Goals